Censoring chemical data to mitigate dual use risk: Introduction

 The ``dual use problem'' refers to the fact that scientific research ``has the potential to be used for harm as well as for good'' \cite{miller_ethical_2008}.
-While the vast majority of attention in the last decade has been on dual-use risks generated by research in biology \cite{evans_great_2013, lipsitch_ethical_2014, selgelid_gain--function_2016, koblentz_novo_2017} and artificial intelligence \cite{bostrom_superintelligence:_2014, uncccw_report_2016}, both chemistry and computational research pose significant risks.
-In chemistry, research which investigates toxicity, flammability, and some drug properties has caused concern as possible vectors for dual use risks \cite{tucker_innovation_2012, mehlich_chemistry_2018} and is the basis of long standing restrictions on the manufacture or possession of certain compounds or precursors \cite{noauthor_chemical_nodate, organization_for_the_prohibition_of_chemical_weapons_convention_1998}.
-Computational research may also pose significant risks: for instance, by modelling the contamination of the milk supply with botulinum toxin \cite{wein_analyzing_2005}, or by predicting the pathogenic potential of novel genomic sequences or phenotypic structures \cite{garzon_computational_2022, gupta_mp4_2022, yang_phenotype-based_2022, obrien_assessing_2020}.
-Increasing sophistication of computational research in chemistry - including machine learning models that can predict novel compounds and processes - thus suggests significant dual-use potential \cite{obrien_assessing_2020}.
+While the vast majority of attention in the last two decades has been on dual-use risks generated by research in biology \cite{evans_great_2013, lipsitch_ethical_2014, selgelid_gain--function_2016, koblentz_novo_2017} and strong artificial intelligence \cite{bostrom_superintelligence:_2014, uncccw_report_2016}, chemistry may also pose risks.
+In chemistry, research investigating toxicity, flammability and some drug properties has caused concern as possible vectors for dual use risks \cite{tucker_innovation_2012, mehlich_chemistry_2018} and is the basis of long standing restrictions on the manufacture or possession of certain compounds or precursors \cite{noauthor_chemical_nodate, organization_for_the_prohibition_of_chemical_weapons_convention_1998}.